 10 – Strength is key

 Strength is what holds us together and strength defines athletes.
 It is super important.
 So you need to understand how strength is developed and how flexibility and stability work with strength to allow us to play a sport.
 The yoga bit is only one part of the training mix.

-So start a class.
+What’s next?
+Start a class.
 Get going on your journey of working with sportspeople.
-You will be doing awesome, rewarding work that really makes a difference to athletes!
+You will be doing awesome, rewarding work that really makes a difference to athletes.
 Last word to Ryan Giggs: “Yoga is key to prolonging my Manchester United career’.”
 You can help others do the same.